3870 entries. Last updated May 17, 2013.

-Banning the Use of Paper for Legal Documents (1231)
+Frederick II of Sicily Bans the Use of Paper for Legal Documents

 From his book, De arte venandi cum avibus (The art of hunting with birds), a portrait of Holy Roman Emperor Frederick II, flanked by a falcon.
 (View Larger)

-Holy Roman Emperor Frederick II of Sicily, from his court in Palermo, banned the use of paper for notarial documents, believing it to be less permanent than parchment or vellum.
-Its use in the chanceries was mainly restricted to drafts, registers, minutes.
+In 1231 Holy Roman Emperor Frederick II of Sicily, from his court in Palermo, banned the use of paper for notarial documents, believing it to be less permanent than parchment or vellum.
+The use of paper in the chanceries was mainly restricted to drafts, registers, and minutes.

 Bernhard Bischoff, Latin Palaeography: Antiquity and Middle Ages (1990) 12.